 In order to contribute new code or documentation changes, you will need a local copy of the source code which is located on the NuCypher GitHub.

 git for version control.
 Be sure you have it installed.

 Here is the recommended procedure for acquiring the code in preparation for contributing proposed changes:

-Use GitHub to Fork the nucypher/nucypher repository
+Use GitHub to fork the

 Clone your fork’s repository to your local machine

 Change directory to

 Install the project dependencies: see the Developer Installation Guide